Sales executives connect organisations with customers by winning new business, building client relationships and opening up new markets

 Typical sectors include:

-• technical, including automotive, aerospace, IT, electronics, construction and communications
+• engineering and technical - including automotive, aerospace, IT, electronics, construction and communications

-• business, such as consulting and advice, training, software and cloud-based computing services
+• business services - such as consulting and advice, training, recruitment, software and cloud-based computing services

-• advertising, including magazine publishers, radio, television, web and text message
+• advertising and media - including magazine publishers, radio, television, web and digital platforms

-• pharmaceuticals, such as medical supplies and services
+• pharmaceuticals and healthcare - such as medical supplies, devices and services

 Look for job vacancies at: